 - 50% of the current U.S. workforce are quiet quitters.

-- Majority of quiet quitters are millennials and Gen Z.
+- The majority of quiet quitters are millennials and Gen Z.

 - Managers are quiet quitting in greater numbers.
 Only 1 in 3 managers say they feel engaged at work.